HR-6247-119

 What it does

-This bill would officially rename the U.S. Postal Service facility at 13355 North Lon Adams Road in Marana, Arizona, as the "Mayor Ed Honea Memorial Post Office."
-It would not change the facility's operations, staffing, services, or funding in any way.
+This bill would officially rename the U.S. Postal Service facility at 13355 North Lon Adams Road in Marana, Arizona as the "Mayor Ed Honea Memorial Post Office."
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits